 Bayes’ rule

 Imagine you have a bag with 10 coins in it.
-Of these coins, 9 are fair and 1 is biased with {P(\text{H}) = 0.7}.
+Of these coins, 9 are fair and 1 is biased with {P(\text{H}) = 0.9}.
 The biased coin is painted red.

 You pull a coin from the bag, look at it, and flip it three times.
 You record the sequence and whether it was the biased coin or a fair coin.
 You then put the coin back in the bag.
 You repeat this thousands of times until you have an estimate of the probability of every sequence, both for the biased coin and for a fair coin.

 You now pass the bag to a friend and close your eyes.
-Your friend draws a coin, flips it three times, and tells you it produced a sequence with two \text{H}.
+Your friend draws a coin, flips it three times, and tells you all three flips came up \text{H}.
 What’s the probability that your friend flipped the biased coin?

 Analyzing the Experiment